Satya-s89/Ecommerce-Follow-Along/README.md

 - Created a payment gateway for payment of order.
 - Created an endpoint for payment.
 - Created an endpoint for payment verification.

+---

+### ** Milestone 30: Created Order page in frontend**
+- Created a payment gateway for payment of order.
+- Created an endpoint for payment.
+- Created an endpoint for payment verification.
+- Created a success page for payment.
+- Created a failure page for payment.